“The time to relax is when you don’t have time for it.”

 15. Just take care of today.

-It’s hard to keep calm if you look at all the things you may have to get to done to solve a situation or to overcome a challenge.
+It’s hard to keep your nerves and thoughts calm if you look at all the things you may have to get to done to solve a situation or to overcome a challenge.

 Here’s another one of those tips and habits that help me.